cdebodt/Fast_Multi-scale_NE/README.md

 At the end of the fast_ms_ne.py file, a demo presents how this python code can be used.
 Running this file (python fast_ms_ne.py) will run the demo.
 Importing this module will not run the demo.
 The demo takes a few minutes.
 To be able to use the code in fast_ms_ne.py, do not forget to first compile the Cython file 'cython_implem.pyx'; check the instructions below for explanations on the required compilation steps.

-%%%% !!! -------------- !!! %%%%
+%%%% !!!                !!! %%%%

 This project and the codes in this repository implement fast multi-scale neighbor embedding algorithms for nonlinear dimensionality reduction (DR).

-The fast algorithms which are implemented are described in the article "Fast Multi-scale Neighbor Embedding", from Cyril de Bodt, Dounia Mulders, Michel Verleysen and John A. Lee, currently under review in IEEE Transactions on Neural Networks and Learning Systems, in 2020.
+The fast algorithms which are implemented are described in the article "Fast Multiscale Neighbor Embedding", from Cyril de Bodt, Dounia Mulders, Michel Verleysen and John A. Lee, published in IEEE Transactions on Neural Networks and Learning Systems, in 2020.

 The implementations are provided using the python programming language, but involve some C and Cython codes for performance purposes.

+Link to retrieve the article: https://ieeexplore.ieee.org/document/9308987

 If you use the codes in this repository or the article, please cite as:

-- de Bodt, C., Mulders, D., Verleysen, M., & Lee, J. A. (2020).
-Fast Multi-scale Neighbor Embedding.
-Submitted to IEEE transactions on neural networks and learning systems.
-Under review.
+- C. de Bodt, D. Mulders, M. Verleysen and J. A. Lee, "Fast Multiscale Neighbor Embedding," in IEEE Transactions on Neural Networks and Learning Systems, 2020, doi: 10.1109/TNNLS.2020.3042807.

 - BibTeX entry:

-@article{cdb2020fms,

-  title={{F}ast {M}ulti-scale {N}eighbor {E}mbedding},
+@article{CdB2020FMsNE,

-  author={de Bodt, C. and Mulders, D. and Verleysen, M. and Lee, J. A.},
+ author={C. {de Bodt} and D. {Mulders} and M. {Verleysen} and J. A. {Lee}},

  journal={{IEEE} Trans.
 Neural Netw.
 Learn.
 Syst.},

+ title={{F}ast {M}ultiscale {N}eighbor {E}mbedding},

  year={2020},

-  note={Under review}

-}
+ volume={},

+ number={},

+ pages={1-15},

+ doi={10.1109/TNNLS.2020.3042807}}

 The files contained in this repository are: